webpack/webpack.js.org/src/content/configuration/other-options.md

 };
 ```

+T> Caching usually doesn't emit errors.
+All failures are warnings and fall back to not caching this item.
+The build will keep working.
+It makes sense to enable warnings if you want to investigate why caching isn't working or doesn't increase performance.
+It also makes sense when developing webpack plugins that affect caching.
+When reporting bugs for the filesystem cache, make sure to get the stack trace of warnings with the `loglevel: 'debug'` option.

 ### `cache.name`

-`string: 'default'`
+`string`

 Name for the cache.
 Different names will lead to different coexisting caches.
-Defaults to `'default'`.
+Defaults to `${config.name}-${config.mode}`.
+Using `cache.name` makes sense when you have multiple configurations which should have independent caches.

 `cache.name` option is only available when [`cache.type`](#cache-type) is set to `filesystem`.